lawrencehayford/Ceros--Game/README.md

 ## How Scores are Calculated

 Scores are calculated when the skier is moving along the Y cordinates.
 Y cordinates are distances covered.
 The greater the Y cordinate distance covered.

+## How Game is Paused And Resumed

+In the gameLoop function in the gameFacade.js file the following condition checks on every loop if game was paused.

+    this.paused === true ? this.pauseGame() : this.continueGame();

+## How Game is Ended

-The function below in the board.js file opens a modal and displays scores when game is over;
+If the skier has reached 3 crashes, the function below in the board.js file opens a modal and displays scores when game is over;

     gameOver() {
         /*